BloomTech-Labs/github-commit-analysis-be/README.md

 ## Documentation

 See [Frontend Documentation](https://github.com/Lambda-School-Labs/github-commit-analysis-fe) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+🚫 Add DS link here